wuyichen24/software-engineering-abbreviations-acronyms/README.md

    - Elasticsearch, Logstash, and Kibana
 - ELT
    - Extract, Load, and Transform
-- ER
-   - Entity Relationship
-- ER Diagram / ERD
-   - Entity-relationship Diagram
-- ERP
-   - Enterprise Resource Planning
-- ES
-   - Event Sourcing
-- ETL
+- EMV
-   - Extract, Transform, and Load
+   - Europay, Mastercard and Visa
 - EOD
    - End of Day
 - EOF